 If a student earned less aid than was disbursed, the institution would be required to return a portion of the funds and the student would be required to return a portion of the funds.
-Keep in mind that when Title IV funds are returned, the student borrower may owe a debit balance to the institution.
+Keep in mind that when Title IV Funds are returned, the student borrower may owe a debit balance to the institution.

-If a student earned more aid than was disbursed to him/her, the institution would owe the student a post-withdrawal disbursement which must be paid within 120 days of the student's withdrawal.
+If a student earned more aid than was disbursed to him/her, the institution would owe the student a post-withdrawal disbursement which must be paid within 180 days of the student's withdrawal.

-The institution must return the amount of Title IV funds for which it is responsible no later than 30 days after the date of the determination of the date of the student's withdrawal.
+The institution must return the amount of Title IV Funds for which it is responsible no later than 30 days after the date of determination of the student's withdrawal.